Skip to content

 Step 5: Build Your Customer Review Engine

 Reviews aren’t just social proof for potential customers.
-They’re a direct ranking factor for local search and a trust signal that influences whether people click on your listing at all.
+They’re a direct local ranking factor and a trust signal that determines whether people click your listing at all.

-The system is straightforward: ask happy customers for reviews, make it easy for them to leave one, and respond to every review whether positive or negative.
-Send a follow-up email after service completion with a direct link to your Google review page.
-Train your team to mention reviews during checkout or project wrap-up conversations.
+The system is simple: ask happy customers for reviews, make it easy for them to leave one, and respond to every review — positive or negative.
+Send a follow-up message after service completion with a direct link to your Google review page.
+Train your team to mention reviews during checkout or project wrap-up.
+A two-sentence ask at the right moment converts far better than any automated email sequence.

-Never gate reviews by only sending requests to satisfied customers or offering incentives for positive feedback.
-Google’s guidelines prohibit this, and customers can smell manipulation.
+Never gate reviews by only sending requests to satisfied customers, or offer incentives for positive feedback.
+Google’s guidelines prohibit this, and customers can smell the manipulation.

 Case Study: Executive Base Network